 The Non-Network Allowance is not the provider's billed charges and could be significantly less than the provider's billed charges.
-The patient is responsible for 100 percent of the difference between the billed charges and the Non-Network Allowance.
+The patient is responsible for 100 percent of the difference between the billed charges and the Non-Network Allowance unless under applicable law the Non-Network Provider is under a duty to accept the applicable Non-Network Allowance plus applicable deductibles, Copays and Coinsurance as payment in full for Covered Services and Supplies.